pulp/pulpcore-plugin/docs/plugin-writer/concepts/tasks/publish.rst

 * For each of the metadata objects create and save  instance of :class:`~pulpcore.plugin.models.PublishedMetadata` which refers to a corresponding file and :class:`~pulpcore.app.models.Publication` to which this metadata belongs.
-* Use :class:`~pulpcore.plugin.models.ProgressBar` to report progress of some steps if needed.
+* Use :class:`~pulpcore.plugin.models.ProgressReport` to report progress of some steps if needed.